Public Health Symposium

 Ned E. Baker Keynote Speaker

-Continuing Education Units offered for CHES, Nursing, Sanitarian and Long-Term Care.
+Continuing Education Units offered for CHES, Nursing, and Sanitarian

-FREE to all local health department employees in Ohio and Michigan, and Bowling Green State University and University of Toledo faculty and students.
+FREE to all local health department employees in Ohio and Michigan, and Bowling Green State University faculty and students.

 **Seating is limited**